congdanhqx-zz/congdanhqx.github.io/_posts/2016-07-18-some-shitty-c-interview-scenes.markdown

 ---

-From my own experience as the interviewee, those questions is unacceptable to me, I admit that I hate those questions, and I hate the interviewer, too.
+From my own experience as the interviewee, those questions is unacceptable to me, I admit that I hate those questions, and I hate the interviewers, too.
 <!--excerpt-->

 ### I have some C/C++ questions for you!"